Riwajchalise/Law-Space-Website/write-for-us.md

 Submissions do not have a word limit, but we aim for articles that are between 500 and 1,200 words.
 Our tone is intelligent but readable, with short, punchy paragraphs, selective citations, and a clear lede that will attract academic and non-academic readers alike.

-If you would like to publish a post through Law & Space, reach out directly to Austin Kocher at ackocher@syr.edu.
+If you would like to publish a post through Law & Space, reach out directly to Austin Kocher at ackocher@syr.edu or lawandspacejournal@gmail.com.
 Pitches are encouraged rather than full submissions.

 Please note that this project is currently in an early phase of development and publishing protocols and pathways are currently being developed.